bull-sec/jekyll-klise/_posts/gaming-board-part-1/2023-10-31-gaming-board-part-1.md

 I watched hours of YouTube videos, and took a dive into the depths of the internet to find inspiration.
 And [eventually I came across this blog](https://waaaghblog.com/mordheim-board-part-1-the-foundation/).
 The size of the board was a bit too big for me to store, but the idea of having an "inside" to the board which instantly gives it a degree of verticallity appealed to me, and would be great for games like Mordheim or Necromunda.
 So the final idea was born, and would take the following form:

-- 4, 60x60cm wooden "boxes" would form the base of the board (giving a total playing area of 120cm2)
+- 4, 60x60cm wooden "boxes" would form the base of the board (giving a total playing area of 120cm x 120cm, or 14,400 square centimeters)
 - The tops of the "boxes" would be left open
 - Inside of each "box" would be have a different theme
 - XPS foam would act as the "topper" so that was light and could be easily stored